May 10, 2026

 Vows work well here because the environment does a lot of the heavy lifting.
 You don’t need much.
 A clearing, an officiant, and whatever you actually want to say to each other.
 The forest is not a quiet place exactly, there’s always bird activity and the sound of the wind moving through the canopy, but it absorbs noise in a way that makes conversation feel contained and close.

 As a Washington elopement photographer, I know the Hoh rainforest quite well.
 Light direction changes significantly depending on cloud cover and time of year, and the trail has a handful of spots that photograph much better than others.
+Mid day on a sunny day will provide a lot of unflattering contrast in the trees.
+If it’s sunny, look to start really early or at dusk.
+But if it’s cloudy (which, lets face it, that will usually be the case in the rainforest), any time of day is golden.

 For a cake cutting, my favorite spot is the North Shore Picnic area.
 Depending on the time of year and day of the week, you will often be the only ones there.
 It’s about a 15 minute drive past the Fairholme Campground on a rough road littered with pot holes, but the payoff is so worth it.